Gallifrey23/TW/_posts/2024-03-22-google-course-exercise 1.md

 ---
 layout: post
-title: "Google Technical Writing Course Exercise 1"
+title: "Google TW Course Exercise 1"
 date: 2024-03-23
 author: Z
 ---

+> [!NOTE]
+> * This page provides possible answers to some in-class exercises of [Google Technical Writing Course].
+> * The anwers here are only for personal reference, not for commercial use.

 # **_TW1-Exercise 3_**